loveahox/BackLib/README.md

 1 Velocity nedded, 2 Redis nedded
 ## Installation

-Adding BasementLib to your project
+Adding Back End Library to your project
 The API artifact is published to the GitHub Packages Maven repository.
 You can add it to your project by adding the following to your build script.

 ### Gradle